roshanevala/ReHome-SriLanka/docs/7-SECURITY-PRIVACY.md

 # Security & Privacy Guidelines

 ## Overview
-This document outlines security measures and privacy protections for the ReHome Sri Lanka system.
+This document outlines security measures and privacy protections for the ReBuild Homes SriLanka system.

 ---